 Increases in raw materials prices that Toyota and Toyota's suppliers use in manufacturing their products or parts and components such as steel, precious metals, non-ferrous alloys including aluminum, and plastic parts, may lead to higher production costs for parts and components.
-This could, in turn, negatively impact Toyota's profitability because Toyota may not be able to pass all those costs on to its customers or require its suppliers to absorb such costs.
-For example, Toyota believes that the surge in materials costs has had a significant negative impact on its business performance in fiscal 2023, and expects the impact to continue in fiscal 2024.
+This could, in turn, negatively impact Toyota's profitability if Toyota is not able to pass all those costs on to its customers.